cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 cy.get('.selector', { timeout: 1000 }).should('be.visible')
 ```

-Remember, you are retrying the command or query with attached assertions, not
+Remember, you are retrying the command with attached assertions, not just the
-just the assertions!
+assertions!

 </Alert>